subscribe iconSubscribe to Notifications

 Surf Fishing

-Persistent surf fishing anglers were finding success on several of the Cook Inlet beaches last weekend, including the Deep Creek area and the Homer Spit.
-Anglers are catching a variety of groundfish including halibut, sculpins, skates, sharks, flounders, and cod.
+Surf fishing at the tip of the Homer spit has provided anglers a variety of groundfish including halibut, sculpins, skates, sharks, flounders, and cod.

 Local Lakes

-The Homer Reservoir (located on Skyline Drive) is a great place to take kids and catch a Dolly Varden.
-The fish are small, but can be voracious.
+The Homer Reservoir (located on Skyline Drive) is a great place to take catch Dolly Varden.
+The fish are small, but can be fun to catch.
 Dollies are often found along the shore by the road, or the south shore.
 Try a variety of very small spinners and spoons.
 Nymphs and dry flies, such as mosquitoes, can work great when the wind is calm.

 Emergency Orders